-- The first one is a great option if you just started with rocks polishing.
+- The first one is a great option if you just started with rock polishing.
 This dremel drill offers great value for the money and the kit contains all needed accessories.
-The dremel comes with 5 step speeds from 8,000 to 30,000 RPM.
+The dremel comes with 5-step speeds from 8,000 to 30,000 RPM.
 You can buy it here.
 (Amazon link)

 Now you need to choose a starting sanding grit.
 The purpose of the first stage of sanding grit is mainly to shape the stone.

 Rounding out all the corners and sharp edges and perfecting the final shape should all be done in this stage, but it’s also important to give the whole stone a once-over with the coarse grit or silicon carbide even if it doesn’t need reshaping.

 Dremel attachments come with a variety of materials and shapes – here I’ll give you a brief overview of some that may be useful, though you’ll find out anyway if you’re the experimenting type like me.